shsagir/play-area-sync/docs/craft-3-setup.md

 * [dashboard.fortrabbit.com/apps/{{app-name}}/vars](https://dashboard.fortrabbit.com/apps/{{app-name}}/vars)

 That ENV var is already set.
 Just replace it with your local one.
 Also see the [official Craft guide on that topic](https://docs.craftcms.com/v3/installation.html#step-3-set-a-security-key) to learn about the different ways to create the key.

+## Database setup

+TLDR: **No need to configure the MySQL database connection for fortrabbit, it should be set.** On fortrabbit the [environment variables](/env-vars) are getting seeded from the ones set in the Dashboard (not from the .env file).
+When you have chosen Craft in the [Software Preset](/app#toc-software-preset) while have creating the App, all ENV vars at fortrabbit are already pre-populated.
+If not, see [here](craft-3-tune#toc-manually-set-env-vars).

 ## Database synchronization